dmbarbour/wikilon/docs/AwelonLang.md

 Implementation-hiding modularity in functional programming languages is frequently based around [opaque data types](https://en.wikipedia.org/wiki/Opaque_data_type) as a simplified approximation of [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type).
 Direct access to data representation is confined to a controlled volume of code.
 External code is limited to a subset of provided interfaces.
 Those interfaces enforce invariants, control coupling, partition programming tasks, and isolate bugs.

-For Awelon, we can support opaque data types via annotations:
+For Awelon, we can support opaque data types via value sealer annotations:

         (seal-foo)  (s * x) → (s * foo:x)
         (open-foo)  (s * foo:x) → (s * x)

 By themselves, these annotations serve as symbolic type wrappers, akin to `newtype` in Haskell, resisting accidental access to representation.
 To protect opaque data types, we further constrain direct access to these annotations to a codebase prefix: `(seal-foo)` and `(open-foo)` are only permitted in source definitions of words starting with `foo-`.
-(This is trivially enforced by linter.)
-Hence, any hyphenated prefix can become an implementation-hiding module.
+This is trivially enforced by linter, and works well together with a policy for private functions, for example that `foo-local-*` may only be directly used from other words of form `foo-*`.
+A hyphenated prefix would then serve as a dictionary package or module, with ad-hoc opaque data types and hidden functions.

 ## Structural Equivalence

 Annotations can assert two functions are the same, structurally:

-        [A][B](eq) => [A][B]     iff A,B, structurally equivalent
+        [A][B](eq) => [A][B]     iff A and B are structurally equivalent

 Structural equivalence assertions are certainly convenient for lightweight unit testing.
 But the motivating use case is merging sorted data structures.
 Efficient merge requires knowing whether the two structures are sorted using the same comparison function.
 If we couple the sort function with the collection, we can use `(eq)` to verify our assumption.

+*Aside:* Behavioral equivalence is not something we can generally test in a Turing complete language.
+But structural equivalence could include limited forms of behavioral equivalence comparisons.

 ## Editable Views